Neuraldominator/customer-signup-prediction/README.md

 - original_product_name:
     - ambiguous data: misspellings that might partly be caused by inappropriate character encoding in earlier data processing steps.
     - unclear distinct groups (are there 4,5,6 different product names?).
 The best guess is that there are 5 products: E.ON STROM, E.ON STROM 24, E.ON STROM ÖKO, E.ON STROM ÖKO 24, E.ON STROM PUR.
+    - save memory by converting to categorical data type
 - postcode:
     - mixture of data types and inconsistent formats
         - trailing decimal part (might come from type conversion in earlier data processing steps.)